SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ### 7.4 Conversational AI and User Interaction

 The landscape of conversational AI has evolved rapidly, with large language models demonstrating increasingly sophisticated capabilities for multi-turn dialogue.
-Recent advances in context management have enabled AI systems to maintain coherent conversations across extended interactions, while developments in retrieval-augmented generation have improved the accuracy and relevance of responses.
+Recent advances in context management have enabled AI systems to maintain coherent conversations across extended interactions, while developments in retrieval-augmented generation have improved the accuracy and relevance of responses (Packer et al., 2023; Zhang et al., 2024).
 However, the application of these capabilities to educational contexts presents unique challenges: educational interactions require not merely conversational coherence but pedagogically sound responses that adapt to learner needs, maintain appropriate scaffolding, and build toward learning objectives over time.

 A notable development in conversational AI has been the emergence of context-aware group chat functionality, enabling AI assistants to participate meaningfully in multi-user conversations.
 OpenAI announced their context-aware group chat feature in late 2024, allowing ChatGPT to engage with multiple users while maintaining awareness of the conversational context and individual participants.
 This capability represents a significant advance for collaborative learning scenarios, where AI tutors must navigate the complexity of multiple learners with different knowledge levels, questions, and learning needs within a single conversation.